Setting Up GitLab CI/CD for Astro Blog Deployment to Cloudflare Pages

 Step 2: Configure GitLab CI/CD Variables

-Store sensitive credentials securely in GitLab:
+Store credentials securely in GitLab.

 1. Go to your GitLab project